 The caRecall R package is a wrapper for the Government of Canada Vehicles Recalls Database (VRD) API.
-The package was built as part of the Master of Data Science (MDS) degree at UBC and was completed with Mitch Harris and Ryan Koenig.
-The project goal was to self figure out how build an R package with the requirement that it be an API wrapper.
+The package was built while completing the Master of Data Science (MDS) degree at UBC and was completed with Mitch Harris and Ryan Koenig.
+The project goal was figuring out how build an R package that wrapped an API.
 There was no requirement to open source the project or submit the package to CRAN (Comprehensive R Archive Network), but this seemed like a good opportunity as part of the process.

-The VRD API was selected for the project for the following reasons:
+The VRD API was selected for the project because:

-- The project timeline was limited to 3 weeks; accordingly, we were looking for an API with sufficient functionality to build a small package around, yet not too complicated that it would have been a struggle to submit the package to CRAN within the timeline.
+- The project timeline was limited to 3 weeks and we were looking for an API with sufficient functionality to build a small package around, yet not too complicated that it would have been a struggle to submit the package to CRAN within the timeline.

 - The VRD API had not yet been wrapped.
 A fair amount of time was initially spent looking for an API that met the above requirement and did not already have an R wrapper package available for it (on CRAN or just available on Github).
-It was actually quite surprising that many of the public APIs already been wrapped.
-Many of the wrappers had been built in the last one to three years and this may in part be due to the repeating project through the UBC MDS program (or other programs) over the years.
+It was actually quite surprising that many of the public APIs have already been wrapped in R packages.

 - The VRD provides data that was interesting while working on the project.